mouhong/XHost/README.md

 .NET Framework 3.5+

 ## How to Use? ##
-1. Add the containing directory of `xhost.exe` to PATH environment varible;
+1. Add the containing directory of `xhost.exe` to PATH environment variable;
 2. Open command line window (cmd.exe), type `xhost -help`;

 ## Usage Samples ##